 A promissory note is divided into the following types, based on the residential status of the parties, date of payment, interest and liability:

-- Inland Promissory Note: If the parties involved in a promissory note, i.e. the drawer and the payee belongs to the same country, the draft is referred as an inland promissory note.
+- Inland Promissory Note: If the parties involved in a promissory note, i.e. the drawer and the payee belongs to the same country, the draft is referred to as an inland promissory note.

 - Foreign Promissory Note: A promissory note in which the drawer and the payee both belong to different countries is termed as a foreign promissory note.